-- Comparison with 7 other functional assessment instruments showed much correspondence, but 3 of 17 items unique to this IRF measure - 57% of the TEP rated scientific soundness of measure as High or Moderate - The higher the independence score on each item, the higher the probability of being discharged to the Community (rather than to another facility for full or partial hospitalization).
-[Table 5] - "...on average, a one-unit increase in discharge mobility score is associated with a 7 percent increase in the odds of being discharged to the community (OR = 1.072; p-value <0.001)." - Rasch analysis confirmed the difficulty hierarchy of the measure, from rolling in bed (easiest) to walking up 12 steps (hardest).
-Fit stats and tabulations also supportive. - Subtle correlations apparent (change scores about 7% higher) for facilities certified (vs. not) as stroke rehabilitation facilities.
-[Tables 9 & 10] Again here, this analysis should be tightened by looking just at cases where stroke is primary diagnosis. - Exclusions: - Incomplete stays: 55.6K (11.3%); all exclusions amounted to 13.1% of the 493K admissions. - Note variability of observed change scores across all exclusions 21.7 is mean change score, SD=17.8. - Patients < 21 years (only 32 total pxs) - Discharged to hospice (0.5%) - Meaningful between facility differences apparent: 422 facilities below average, 352 average (CI overlaps with mean), and 343 above average. - Missing data analysis: frequency <0.03 percent across all 428K admission/discharge records analyzed.
+- Comparison with 7 other functional assessment instruments showed much correspondence, but 3 of 17 items unique to this IRF measure - 43% of the TEP rated scientific soundness of measure as High or Moderate - The higher the independence score on each item, the higher the probability of being discharged to the Community (rather than to another facility for full or partial hospitalization) Table 5 - "...on average, a one-unit increase in discharge mobility score is associated with a 7 percent increase in the odds of being discharged to the community (OR = 1.072; p-value <0.001)." - Rasch analysis confirmed the difficulty hierarchy of the measure, from rolling in bed (easiest) to walking up 12 steps (hardest).
+Fit stats and tabulations also supportive- though they did reveal that "picking up and object" was an item that "potentially degrades" the measurement. - Correlations apparent (scores about 12% higher) for facilities certified (vs. not) as stroke rehabilitation facilities.
+Tables 9 & 10.
+Again here, this analysis should be tightened by looking just at cases where stroke is a primary diagnosis. - Exclusions: - Incomplete stays: 55.6K (11.3%); all exclusions amounted to 13.1% of the 493K admissions. - Note variability of observed change scores across all exclusions 21.7 is mean change score, SD=17.8. - Patients < 21 years (only 32 total pxs) - Discharged to hospice (0.5%) - Meaningful between facility differences apparent: 396 facilities below average, 370 average (CI overlaps with mean), and 351 above average. (it would help here if they gave the means and CIs, this is true for the other measures as well). - Missing data analysis: frequency <0.19 percent across all 428K admission/discharge records analyzed.